mgaldino/mgaldino/content/authors/admin/_index.md

 title: Manoel Galdino
 ---

 Manoel Galdino is a professor of political science at University of Sao Paulo.
 His research interests include Bayesian inference, causality, corruption, racism and international political economy.
+He is a member of the Social and Cognitive Neuroscience Lab at Universidade Presbiteriana Mackenzie and of the Computationl and Experimental Political Science Lab at Universidade Federal de Pernambuco.
+He is also a member of CAENI and a Board Member of Instituto Não Aceito Corrupção.
 {style="text-align: justify;"}